digicademy-chf/chf_container/README.md

 5. Enter the webserver container via `sudo docker exec -it dfd_webserver bash`.
 6. Here, run `composer update`, wait for the result, and then `exit`.

+In a production environment, you may need to use the cert bot post-setup to get SSL working properly.

 ## Usage

 Open `namenforschung.local` in a browser to see the development environment.
 The production environment should be available at `namenforschung.net`.
 Add `/typo3` to enter the TYPO3 backend.

-If you experience issues working in the `dfd/local_packages` folder on your host system, it is safe to use `chown` on the entire folder as long as the container still has read access.
+If you experience issues working in the `dfd/local_packages` folder on your host system, it is safe to use `chown -R <username>:<usergroup> local_packages` and `chmod -R 770 local_packages` as long as the container still has read access.
 File-level changes outside this folder can be made from inside the webserver container using `sudo docker exec -it dfd_webserver bash`.

 ## Maintenance